Guides4Homeowners

 2. With gloves use a spray bottle or a sponge soaked in the mix and just dab the bleach on the effected area

-3. You don’t then need to rinse the bleach, you can leave it to do it’s work & prevent future mold growth
+3. You don’t then need to rinse the bleach, you can leave it to do it’s work & prevent future mould growth

-To kill mold with baking soda you should:
+To kill mould with baking soda you should:

 1. Add a quarter of a table spoon of baking soda to a spray bottle